 So many compassionate people with social and historical understanding are scared, yet fear is how slave owners and terrorists, bullies and rapists, gangs and militias have gained and maintained entirely too much privilege for too long.
 Fear paralyzes.
 Fear wraps us in numbing behavior, PTSD and isolation.
-I’ve spent too much of my life focused on moving out of fear to embrace it now because our young nation is struggling with issues of entitlement and humanism; the ideals of capitalism and democracy; the definitions of freedom and propaganda.
-Fear locks the brain in a simplified fight or flight state rather than perceiving others through the complex lens of empathy and layered perspectives.
+I’ve spent too much of my life focused on moving out of fear to embrace it now because our young nation is struggling with issues of entitlement and humanism; ideals of capitalism and democracy; definitions of freedom and propaganda.
+Fear locks the brain in a simplified fight or flight state that prevents us from perceiving others through the complex lens of empathy and layered perspectives.

-Fear, like anxiety, is a mighty imaginative force.
-If I let it root I’ll be paralyzed in ways I’ll be too blinded to even see, so fuck fear.
-We rise above bad circumstances and heal through love and connection so let’s make our way to 2020 as intact as we can as a nation, as connected as we can with our entire world and with as much deep listening, caring and intelligence as we can offer one another.
+Fear, like anxiety, is a mighty force.
+If I let it root, I’ll be paralyzed in ways I’ll be too blinded to even see.
+Instead, we can choose to rise above harsh circumstance and heal must be healed through love and connection so we can make our way to 2020 as intact as possible as a nation and a world.
+We can do this with the deep listening, caring and intelligence that we are capable of providing ourselves and one another.

 May all be happy, safe, healthy and at peace.